Birds are almost everywhere if you take the time to notice them – and once you do, they can provide hours of entertainment.

 10. Make your garden more bird-friendly to increase your chance of sightings

-In the warmer months, birds need high-protein foods, especially when they are moulting.
+In the warmer months, birds need high-protein foods, especially when they’re moulting.
 These foods can include things like black sunflower seeds and mealworms – and it’s best to avoid leaving out anything that could go rancid.

-Birds will also benefit from a bird bath all year round.
+Birds will also benefit from a birdbath all year round.
 Although birds might use a water bath to cool down during the warmer months, the main function of their bathing year-round is to clean and maintain their feathers.
 They also drink the water too.

 In colder conditions, birds (believe it or not) will also bathe to keep warm.
 A quick dip will fluff up their feathers, which can help to insulate them against the cold.

-You can pick up a bird bath at your local garden centre, or you could use a shallow container you already have in the house that doesn’t get much use – this article from the RSPB will explain more about which sorts of containers are suitable.
+You can pick up a birdbath at your local garden centre, or you could use a shallow container you already have in the house that doesn’t get much use – this article from the RSPB will explain more about which sorts of containers are suitable.
 Then, just be sure to keep it clean and topped up.

-This should always be placed somewhere safe, where birds will not be disturbed, as some birds (like robins) who have recently laid eggs, might abandon their nest if they see that it has been tampered with.
+This should always be placed somewhere safe, where birds will not be disturbed, as some birds (like robins) who have recently laid eggs, might abandon their nest if they see that it’s been tampered with.

-Even after breeding season is over, many birds will still use nest boxes to roost (rest) and keep warm.
+Even after the breeding season is over, many birds will still use nest boxes to roost (rest) and keep warm.

 You can purchase nest boxes for just a few pounds on Amazon.
 Although, if you’re feeling adventurous you could attempt to make your own.
 The RSPB have created a step-by-step guide to help you build your own bird box out of wood and screws – which you can find here.
 This guide also has tips on choosing a location for your bird box.

-If you want to be nosy and keep up to date with what your garden visitors are up to when they think no one’s watching, then you could consider installing a small camera in your bird box, or somewhere near your bird feeder.
+If you want to be nosy and keep up to date with what your garden visitors are up to when they think no one’s watching, you could consider installing a small camera in your bird box, or somewhere near your bird feeder.
 Again, you can pick these up at a range of different prices on Amazon.

 These mini cameras are a fantastic way to get closer to nature, without disrupting or disturbing birds in their natural habitat.
-The video below will show you an example of some nest box footage – watch as a single blue tit uses the box to roost overnight during the Winter.
+The video below will show you an example of some nest box footage – watch as a single blue tit uses the box to roost overnight during the winter.

 Helping to provide natural habitats for birds in your garden

-It’s also worth looking at how you could provide a range of natural habitats for birds in your garden such as hedges, trees and shrubs.
+It’s also worth looking at how you could provide a range of natural habitats for birds in your garden such as hedges, trees, and shrubs.
 Avoiding pruning these too harshly before the Winter will mean that birds visiting your garden will have somewhere to stay warm and take shelter.

 11. Enhance your experience with a good pair of binoculars

-While you can enjoy bird watching without any equipment whatsoever, it’s still worth having a look at a few different types of binoculars – as they could have the potential to enhance your experience.
+While you can enjoy birdwatching without any equipment whatsoever, it’s still worth having a look at a few different types of binoculars – as they could have the potential to enhance your experience.

 When it comes to choosing your binoculars, it’s important to remember that the most powerful ones aren’t always the best for bird watching.
-Yes they might have the highest magnification, but this will often mean that you need to use a tripod to get a steady view – which isn’t always practical for seeing a bird quickly before it flies away.
+Yes, they might have the highest magnification, but this will often mean that you need to use a tripod to get a steady view – which isn’t always practical for seeing a bird quickly before it flies away.

 If you want something that you can carry with you and use easily at a moment’s notice, then experts recommend going for a pair of binoculars with 8x or 10x magnification.
-Procular has written a handy guide, which will talk you through everything from field of view, to eye relief, through to fog and waterproofing.
+Procular has written a handy guide, which will talk you through everything from field of view and eye relief, to fog and waterproofing.

 You might also want to consider investing in a digital camera with a zoom lens at some stage in your bird watching journey.
 While these aren’t cheap, they allow you to capture some amazing shots, which can be hugely satisfying.

 We also had a chat with experienced bird watcher, Bob Watts, from North London…

 Bob has been a bird watcher for 43 years.
 During that time, he has seen over 560 bird species in the UK and Ireland, and over 4000 species worldwide.
-Sharing his experience of bird watching so far, he says:
+Sharing his experience of bird watching so far, he says…

 “On the days I don’t get out there and interact with nature, I really feel it.
-I’d recommend bird watching to anyone who is in need of some fresh air, a bit of a routine – or wants to do something mindful.
+I’d recommend birdwatching to anyone who’s in need of some fresh air, a bit of a routine – or wants to do something mindful.

-“During the last 15 years, I’ve had some really exciting moments as a bird watcher.
+“During the last 15 years, I’ve had some really exciting moments as a birdwatcher.
 Like last week, we had a crane fly over.
-It had a couple of rings on it’s leg and we worked out that it must have come from one of three countries, based on the colour of the rings.
-Either Finland, Poland or Russia.
+It had a couple of rings on its leg and we worked out that it must have come from one of three countries, based on the colour of the rings.
+Either Finland, Poland, or Russia.
 So, that bird has flown all the way across the North Sea.
 That was brilliant – we watched it for about five minutes and it came right overhead.

-“Bird watching has also encouraged me to travel all over the world – I’ve travelled far more widely than I ever would have done.
+“Birdwatching has also encouraged me to travel all over the world – I’ve travelled far more widely than I ever would have done.
 I’ve been to some very exotic parts of the world, many of which are off the beaten track and teaming with wildlife.”

-“I would recommend having a look at David Lindo who explores the art of urban bird watching, and 12-year-old Mya-Rose Craig (also known as Bird Girl) who’s interest in birds first developed as a young child.
+“I would recommend having a look at David Lindo who explores the art of urban bird watching, and Dr Mya-Rose Craig (also known as Bird Girl) whose interest in birds first developed as a young child.
 Now she’s a keen blogger.”